Phase transitions and finite-size effects in integrable virial statistical models

-where the saturation volume ${\rm v}_0=1/n_0$.
-The resulting isothermal curves of the EOS \eqref{eq:eosQCD}, in the low- and high-volume density regime, are displayed in Fig.~\ref{fig:P_v}.
+where ${\rm v}_0=1/n_0$.
+The resulting isothermal curves of the EOS \eqref{eq:eosQCD}, in the low- and high-volume density regimes, are displayed in Fig.~\ref{fig:P_v}.

-The QCD phase diagram in $T-P$ plane and its remnant at finite $N$ are shown in Fig.~\ref{fig:phase diagram}.
-While sharp thermodynamic singularities and phase boundaries are well-defined in TL, only their remnants, identified by the locations of the maxima of thermodynamic gradients (e.g., isothermal compressibility or specific heat) persist at finite $N$.
-As a result, the critical behavior is smoothed out: the singularity at the critical point is smeared, and the TL coexistence curve also turns into a crossover -- a remnant of the discontinuity whose location shifts in the phase diagram relative to its position in TL.
-Our approach extends crossover lines in TL to finite $N$ and shows that different criteria yield notably distinct predictions when finite size corrections are taken into account, in contrast to the TL case, where the predictions are indistinguishable near the critical point~\cite{doi:10.1073/pnas.0507870102}.
-We also observed that, at finite size, the shift of the Widom lines determined by the maximum of specific heat is smaller than that from isothermal compressibility, suggesting it as a more accurate estimate of the crossover line in TL limit (see right panel of Fig.~\ref{fig:phase diagram}).
+The QCD phase diagram in the $T$-$P$ plane and its remnant at finite $N$ are shown in Figs.~\ref{fig:phase diagram} and~\ref{fig:phase diagram N}, respectively.
+While sharp thermodynamic singularities and phase boundaries are well defined in TL, only their remnants, identified by the locations of the maxima of thermodynamic gradients (e.g., isothermal compressibility or specific heat) persist at finite $N$.
+As a result, the critical behavior is smoothed out: the singularity at the critical point is smeared, and the TL coexistence curve also turns into a crossover---a remnant of the discontinuity whose location shifts in the phase diagram relative to its position in TL.
+Our approach extends crossover lines in the TL to finite $N$ and shows that different criteria yield notably distinct predictions when finite-size corrections are taken into account, in contrast to the TL case, where the predictions are indistinguishable near the critical point~\cite{doi:10.1073/pnas.0507870102}.
+We also observed that the Widom lines, determined by the maxima of response functions (e.g., specific heat and isothermal compressibility), do not merge at the critical point as in the TL.
+Furthermore, with the chosen parameters, the smaller shift of the Widom line determined by the specific heat suggests it as a more accurate estimate of the crossover in the TL (see Fig.~\ref{fig:phase diagram N})~\cite{PhysRevLett.112.135701}.